open-mmlab/mmselfsup/docs/en/user_guides/analysis_tools.md

 ## Reproducibility

-If you want to make your performance exactly reproducible, please switch on `--deterministic` to train the final model to be published.
-Note that this flag will switch off `torch.backends.cudnn.benchmark` and slow down the training speed.
+If you want to make your performance exactly reproducible, please set `--cfg-options randomness.deterministic=True` to train the final model.
+Note that this will switch off `torch.backends.cudnn.benchmark` and slow down the training speed.

 ## Log Analysis